paladin-t/b8/docs/manual.md

 ## Reserved words

 Some words are not implemented for actual functions, yet they are reserved for future.
-It's suggested to not to use them as identifiers:
+It's suggested not to use them as identifiers:

 * `ASYNC`, `AWAIT`, `COST`
 * `CTOR`, `DTOR`